uoa-compsci399-s2-2022/399capstone-p-np/README.md

 Install python 3.10.8 onto your computer.
 The download image should look like this:
 ![img.png](img.png)

-Make sure pip is installed and added to path.  https://www.alphr.com/pip-is-not-recognized-as-an-internal-or-external-command/

 Then we need to go to this website: https://www.jetbrains.com/pycharm/download/#section=windows and install the community eddition.
 When you open pycharm tell it to open the project by selecting the folder 399capstone-p-np.